How to: Zoom in on a Region of the Graph in Load Test Results

 For more information, see How to: Run a Load Test.

-At the end of the load test run, click Yes in the dialog box that asks about viewing results from the load test results store.
+At the end of the load test run, choose Yes in the dialog box that asks about viewing results from the load test results store.

 - or -

 View the details of a previously run load test.
-For more information, see How to: View Results from a Repository.
+For more information, see How to: Access Load Test Results for Analysis.

-If zoom bars are not displayed, click Show Zoom Controls.
+If zoom bars are not displayed, choose Show Zoom Controls.

 Two zoom bars are available for each graph.
 The zoom bar that controls vertical scale appears to the left of the graph.
 The zoom bar that controls horizontal scale appears under the graph.